BlocktopusLtd/mcp-server-alert/README.md

 - [ ] WebSocket support for remote control
 - [ ] Volume control

-## 🐛 Issues
+## 🐛 Issues & Troubleshooting

-If you encounter any problems, please [file an issue](https://github.com/blocktopus/mcp-server-alert/issues) along with a detailed description.
+If you encounter any problems, please check our [Troubleshooting Guide](TROUBLESHOOTING.md) first.

+For unresolved issues, please [file an issue](https://github.com/blocktopus/mcp-server-alert/issues) along with a detailed description.

 ## 🌟 Support